pnxtech/hydra/README.md

 A key goal in Hydra is to simplify building Node-based distributed applications.

+There's a Hydra tutorial on the [RisingStack community site](https://community.risingstack.com/tutorial-building-expressjs-based-microservices-using-hydra/).
 Rather watch a video - than read the docs?
 See our [Introduction to Hydra](https://www.youtube.com/watch?v=dHFQxrc4Fnk) video on YouTube.

 > Hydra replies on an instance of Redis, if you need to learn more about Redis, see our [Redis quick start guide](https://youtu.be/eX7EamF_WuA).